brimshot/quickPatterns/README.md

   // ~ Configure quickPatterns

+  // Due to a potential latching issue when writing data, we use a hard delay for timing with the ESP8266
+  #ifdef ESP8266
+  quickPatterns.setTickMillis(0);
+  #endif

+  #ifndef ESP8266
+  quickPatterns.setTickMillis(25);
+  #endif

   //A line of 8 pixels that bounces back and forth while cycling through the rainbow quickPatterns.addPattern(new qpBouncingPulse(8))
     .chooseColorSequentiallyFromPalette(RainbowColors_p)